 Trump also signed the First Step Act, which has brought thousands of people home from prison sooner.

-In my opinion, anyone who seriously advocated for (and doubled down) those specific policies and trashed everyone else as delusional bigots who even questioned the wisdom of such rhetoric are radioactive active.
+In my opinion, anyone who seriously advocated for (and doubled down on) those specific policies, while trashing everyone else as delusional bigots who even questioned the wisdom of such rhetoric, are radioactive.
 And, Abolish/Defund the police and Abolish prisons are rhetorical platforms that have a tremendous half life.